Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 ### Prolongations

 The second core relation between chords extends or **prolongs** the span of a given chord.
-The simplest form of prolonging a chord is by repeating itself but it could also be prolonged by its relative.
+The simplest form of prolonging a chord is by repeating itself but it could also be prolonged by its **relative**.
+For any major chord, its relative is the minor chord three half steps below its root.
+Likewise, for any minor chord, its relative is the major chord three half steps above its root.
-Here are some examples:
+Here are some example prolongation rules:

 * **I-I**
 * **V-V**
 * **vi-vi**
-* **I-vi** (prolonged by its relative)
+* **I-vi** (major chord prolonged by its relative)
+* **vi-I** (minor chord prolonged by its relative)

 Just like preparation relations, all prolongation rules have a common interpretation which is the temporal extension of a chord.